 It is considered plagiarism when you use another author's work and do not provide a citation or give credit otherwise!

 Use EasyBib to import URLs for online sources used or plug in citation information for books, newspapers, journals, databases or many other types of sources.
-Pay attention to the information you put into EasyBib so the citation will be correctly formatted!
+Carefully choose the source you are citing and pay attention to the information you put into EasyBib so the citation will be correctly formatted!
 When in doubt, check the style handbooks in the library.

 Print the worksheet to use for any research project for any class.